freeCodeCamp/guide/src/pages/certifications/front-end-libraries/react/render-conditionally-from-props/index.md

 ```

-Then render the `fiftyFifty` porps in Restults component.
+Then render the `fiftyFifty` props in the Results component.
 ```react.js
   <h1>
   {